 MCB 2215, Honors Cell Biology: Structural organization of cells and the molecular basis of dynamic cellular processes, with emphasis on eukaryotic cells.
 Topics include protein targeting, vesicle trafficking, cytoskeleton, cell-cell interactions in tissues, and the molecular basis of related human diseases.
 In-class discussions of primary research literature.

 MCB 2225, Cell Biology Laboratory: Four credits.
 One 1-hour lecture and two 4-hour laboratories.
 Prerequisite: BIOL 1107 or equivalent.
 Open to honors students; open to non-honors students with instructor consent.
 A laboratory experience that will prepare students for thesis research in the biological sciences.
 Experimental design, quantitative analysis and presentation of data.
 Topics include cell culture, fluorescence and time-lapse microscopy, DNA transfection, image processing, and flow cytometry.
 Students will also pursue independent research projects.

-MCB 2400, Human Genetics: To earn honors credits for this course, students are required to attend 3 genetics related seminars AND read a factual genetics-related book published within the last few years and to generate write-ups on each of the seminars and the book.
-The purpose of the seminars and book review is to broaden student exposure to genetics topics–how genetics shapes our lives/behaviors/health, how research in the field is conducted, and encourage examination into the many controversial aspects associated with genetics/genomics advances and applications.
+MCB 2400, Human Genetics: To earn honors credits for this course students are required to use critical thinking and outside research to solve advanced problems in genetics, discuss and/or write short opinion pieces on current events, and write summaries of genetics research seminars they’ve attended.
+The purpose is to broaden student exposure to genetics topics–how genetics shapes our lives/behaviors/health, how research in the field is conducted, and encourage examination into the many controversial aspects associated with genetics/genomics advances and applications.
 Assignments vary from week to week and precise requirements for earning honors credits in this course will vary from semester to semester.